 and so $\psi$ is Fisher consistent with respect to $\ell$.

-$(\impliedby)$ We will prove that Eq.~\eqref{eq:pointwise_condition} implies Fisher consistency.
-We do so by contradiction.
-Let us suppose that there exists a surrogate that is Fisher consistent but Eq.~\eqref{eq:pointwise_condition} is not verified and arrive to a contradiction.
-Since Eq.~\eqref{eq:pointwise_condition} is not verified there exists $\tilde{\alpha} \in \mathcal{S}$ and $\tilde{p} \in \Delta^{k}$ be such that
+$(\implies)$ We prove that Fisher consistency implies Eq.~\eqref{eq:pointwise_condition}.
+We do so by contradiction: first suppose that there exists a surrogate that is Fisher consistent but Eq.~\eqref{eq:pointwise_condition} is not verified and arrive to a contradiction.
+If Eq.~\eqref{eq:pointwise_condition} is not verified then there exists $\tilde{\alpha} \in \mathcal{S}$ and $\tilde{p} \in \Delta^{k}$ such that